Creating Small Innovations for Big Dreams

 Professor Gelormino has more than thirty years of experience in banking with an emphasis on marketing and new business development in the New York metro area.
 She has served as a Board of Director for many organizations whose mission is to increase economic productivity and social impact.
 She brings a wealth of corporate intrapreneurial experience to the Center, as well as numerous corporate contacts from within the New York community.
 Professor Gelormino also serves as an adjunct instructor of Entrepreneurship and has more than twenty years of experience leading seminars and teaching in College.

-Professor Gelormino holds a Bachelors of Science and an MBA from New York University, is a graduate of the Stonier Graduate School of Banking and the American Institute of Banking, and is a certified instructor for National Association for Teaching Entrepreneurship.
+Professor Gelormino holds a Bachelors of Science and an MBA from New York University, is a graduate of the Stonier Graduate School of Banking and the American Institute of Banking and is a certified instructor for the National Association for Teaching Entrepreneurship.

 Professor Schroeder holds a M.A. in Communications and Business Administration from the Freie Universitaet Berlin (Germany) and a M.A. in Communications and Information Sciences from CELSA/Sorbonne, Paris (France).
-She is published author and frequently blogs about entrepreneurship and how tech enables sustainable development.
+She is a published author and frequently blogs about entrepreneurship and how tech enables sustainable development.
 Tweet her at @schroek.

 Marie Segares, Terrier Innovation Clinic Advisor